Graced Through the Years

 This era of growth was followed in the 1960s by a period of reassessment and renewal in the Catholic Church, ushered in by Vatican II.
 The challenge, of the Second Vatican Council, to all religious congregations was to return to their original spiritual heritage and to an intense living of the Gospel in the contemporary world.

-For the Sisters of St. Joseph of Concordia, this brought an awareness of their distinctive charism as an active apostolic religious community.
-Faithfulness to this charism required them to be women steeped in the spiritual life with an authentic sense of self, willing to serve the “neighbor” wherever God might call.
+For the Sisters of St. Joseph of Concordia, this brought an awareness of our distinctive charism as an active apostolic religious community.
+Faithfulness to this charism required us to be women steeped in the spiritual life with an authentic sense of self, willing to serve the “neighbor” wherever God might call.

 The Present and Future